Ignas/WireTap/README.txt

 want to supply:

-  -w    Start windowed (default: start in full-screen mode) -f    Print frame times and frame per second numbers to the console -d    Enable development cheat codes:
+  -w    Start windowed (default: start in full-screen mode) -c    Do not use a fancy cursor (use if the game feels too sluggish) -f    Print frame times and frame per second numbers to the console -d    Enable development cheat codes: